lsst-sqre/sqr-006/index.rst

 ==================

 TODO.
-Discussion of affordances in the existing LSST DM Jenkins CI infrastructure to trigger a doc build, copy results to the web host, and add the documentation record to the doc-tender's database.
+Discussion of affordances in the existing LSST DM Jenkins CI infrastructure to trigger a doc build, copy results to the web host, and add the documentation record to the `LSST the Docs <ltd>` documentation version database.

 .. _web-hosting: